-To change to the Privileged EXEC mode.
-To change to the Configuration mode.
-To create a class named class1.
-To add the $\mathtt{tcp}$ protocol as a match condition to the class.
-To add the source IP address 10.20.10.11 as a match condition to the class.
-To add the value $http$ (TCP Port 80) as a match condition to the class.
-To create a policy named policy1 for incoming data packets (in).
-To assign the class with the name class1 to the policy with the name policy1.
-To drop data packets.
-To change to the interface configuration mode of interface 1/1.
-To assign the policy with the name ${\tt policy1}$ to the interface 1/1.
-To change to the Configuration mode.
-To enable the DiffServ function globally.
+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. class-map match-all class1 To create a class named class1. class-map name classl match protocol tcp To add the ${\tt tcp}$ protocol as a match condition to the class. class-map name class1 match srcip 10.20.10.11 255.255.255.0 To add the source IP address 10.20.10.11 as a match condition to the class. class-map name class1 match srcl4port http To add the value http (TCP Port 80) as a match condition to the class. policy-map create policyl in To create a policy named policy1 for incoming data packets (in). policy-map name policyl class add classl To assign the class with the name class1 to the policy with the name policy1. policy-map name policy1 class name class1 drop To drop data packets. interface 1/1 To change to the interface configuration mode of interface $1/1$. service-policy in policy1 To assign the policy with the name $policy1$ to the interface $1/1$. exit To change to the Configuration mode. diffserv enable To enable the DiffServ function globally.